-- From [2]: The R.ReferenceSignerAuthenticationData is used by the TOE to authenticate the signer, and the R.AuthorisationData is used by the TOE to activate a signing key in the Cryptographic Module - This Note is satisfied by the TOE - From [2]: If the R.ReferenceSignerAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
-The ST writer shall describe which part of the R.ReferenceSignerAuthenticationData shall be protected in confidentiality This note is satisfied by the TOE.
+- The R.ReferenceSignerAuthenticationData is used by the TOE to authenticate the signer, and the R.AuthorisationData is used by the TOE to activate a signing key in the Cryptographic Module - If the R.ReferenceSignerAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The ST writer shall describe which part of the R.ReferenceSignerAuthenticationData shall be protected in confidentiality.
 There is no encrypted data required for R.ReferenceSignerAuthenticationData. - 13.
-R.TSFDATA (from [2]): is the set of TOE configuration data used to operate the TOE.
+R.TSFDATA: is the set of TOE configuration data used to operate the TOE.
 It shall be protected in integrity.

-From [2]: The TOE configuration data could include cryptographic algorithm, key length, flows for SAP etc - As part of R.TSFDATA, the following information is included: System Parameters, trusted RSA certificates and public keys.
+- The TOE configuration data could include cryptographic algorithm, key length, flows for SAP etc - As part of R.TSFDATA, the following information is included: System Parameters, trusted RSA certificates and public keys. - 14.
+R.PrivilegedUser: is a TOE subject containing the set of data that uniquely identifies a Privileged User within the TOE.
+It shall be protected in integrity.

-- 14. R.PrivilegedUser (from [2]): is a TOE subject containing the set of data that uniquely identifies a Privileged User within the TOE.
-It shall be protected in integrity. - 15.
-R.ReferencePrivilegedUserAuthenticationData (from [2]): is the set of data used by the TOE to authenticate the Privileged User.
+15.R.ReferencePrivilegedUserAuthenticationData: is the set of data used by the TOE to authenticate the Privileged User.
 It shall be protected in integrity and confidentiality.

-- From [2]: If the R.ReferencePrivilegedUserAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
+- If the R.ReferencePrivilegedUserAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
 The ST writer shall describe which part of the R.ReferencePrivilegedUserAuthenticationData shall be protected in confidentiality The static password of the administrative role have a confidentiality requirement.
 The salted-hash of the static password is kept. - 16.
-R.Random (from [2]): is random secrets, e.g. keys, used by the TOE to operate and communicate with external parties.
+R.Random: is random secrets, e.g. keys, used by the TOE to operate and communicate with external parties.
 It shall be protected in integrity and confidentiality.